conan7882/GoogLeNet-Inception/README.md

 # GoogLeNet for Image Classification

 - TensorFlow implementation of [Going Deeper with Convolutions](https://research.google.com/pubs/pub43022.html) (CVPR'15).
+- **The inception structure**
+ - This repository contains the examples of natural image classification using pre-trained model as well as training a Inception network from scratch on [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset (93.64% accuracy on testing set).
+The pre-trained model on CIFAR-10 can be download from [here](https://www.dropbox.com/sh/kab0bzpy0zymljx/AAD2YCVm0J1Qmlor8EoPzgQda?dl=0).
 - Architecture of GoogLeNet from the paper:
 ![googlenet](fig/arch.png)